-Our contractor accountants at ICS have put together a full guide to IR35 which covers all of the FAQ’s we receive from contractors, alongside details of the HMRC Business Entity Tests.
+Our contractor accountants at ICS have put together a full guide to IR35 which covers all of the FAQ’s we receive from contractors.
+We've also created an IR35 tool to help assess a role and provide options, whatever the outcome.

-Download our FREE IR35 Guide using the form below or contact us today for FREE IR35 advice and guidance
+Download our FREE IR35 Guide using the form below or contact us for IR35 advice and guidance

 How Does IR35 Legislation affect you?